leogiraldimg/az900-exam-preparation/README.md

 - Microsoft Cosmos DB
   - Support for several popular NoSQL APIs
 - Azure Artificial Inteligence and Machine Learing services
   - Empower developers and data scientists
-  - Wide range productive experiences for building, training and deploying machine learing models faster
+  - Wide range productive experiences for building, training and deploying machine learning models faster
 - Azure's regional data centers allow you to ditribute your applications globally so you can locate your data in apps where they're needed most
 - Azure Portal lets you create, configure and control all your services and resources from a single easy to use web-based interface